Age-Related Macular Degeneration With Symptoms and Treatment

 • Wet AMD

-Also referred to as advanced neovascular AMD, wet AMD might result in faster vision loss.
-It is the late stage that takes place due to the growth of abnormal blood vessels in your eyes back, thus damaging the macula.
-However, wet AMD can be treated, there are options to rely on.
+This is also known as advanced neovascular AMD, and wet AMD might result in faster vision loss.
+It is the late stage that takes place due to the growth of abnormal blood vessels in the back of your eyes, thus damaging the macula.

 • Dry AMD

-The other name for dry AMD is atrophic AMD- it usually takes place in early, intermediate and late stages.
+The other name for dry AMD is atrophic AMD.
+It usually takes place in early, intermediate and late stages.
 Though dry AMD doesn’t have any permanent solution, it can be prevented from hampering your remaining vision.
-Individuals with late AMD in one eye need to take proper actions to safeguard the other eye.

 The symptoms of dry AMD are different from wet AMD.
 Let’s check them out at a quick glance.